zou3519/blackjack-ruby/README.md

 If a player's cash reserves reach zero, he/she is removed from the game.
 When all human players are removed from the game, the game officially ends.
 Press ctrl-c to stop the game otherwise.

+The program has only been tested under Windows 8.1 running Ruby 1.8.7.
+It should work on other operating systems running the same version of Ruby.